This page describes the structure of a darcs repository. Yes, this _darcs thingy that appears after you do a

 _darcs/ |-- format |-- hashed_inventory |-- patches |-- prefs | |-- binaries | |-- boring | `-- motd `-- pristine.hashed `-- e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855

-hashedrefers to the repository format, and
+hashedrefers to the repository format (it is currently the only supported), and

 patchesis a directory containing gzipped files, each one containing a named patch.
 This directory is initially empty.